0

 1. In one study, researchers reported that subjects taking Mind Lab Pro for 30 days experienced significant improvements (when compared to those taking placebo) in performing information processing tasks involving simple reaction time (SRT), choice reaction time (CRT) and anticipation.(2)

-2. A second study found that subjects taking Mind Lab Pro demonstrated significant improvements across all memory functions that were tested, including auditory, visual, visual working, immediate and delayed recall memory.(3)
+2. A second study found that subjects taking Mind Lab Pro demonstrated significant improvement across all memory functions that were tested, including auditory, visual, visual working, immediate and delayed recall memory.(3)

 Additional Nootropic Supplements to Consider